Pneumothorax

 - Symptoms associated with secondary pneumothoraces are more severe

-- Many patients with primary pneumnothoraces do not seek help for several days (important in re-expansion pulmonary oedema)
+- Many patients with primary pneumnothoraces do not seek help for several days.

 Management

-- Aspiration is first line treatment for all symptomatic primary pneumothoraces.
+- Aspiration is first line treatment for most symptomatic primary pneumothoraces.

 - Ask senior ED doctor to supervise chest tube insertion.